vlayer-xyz/monorepo/vlayer/ethereum/circuits/lib/STORAGE_LAYOUT.md

 # Solidity storage layout

-EVM storage is a mapping from a number of `bytes32` type to another `bytes32` value.
+EVM storage is a mapping from a `bytes32` key to `bytes32` value.
 Each of 2<sup>256</sup> values is initialized to `0` by default.
 It's a kind of long-term memory used as smart contracts' storage.
 It allows contracts to use variables that aren't cleaned or removed after a function or transaction finish execution.

 How variables are stored depends on compiler.
 This documentation describes how Solidity manages EVM storage.